northeastnebraskanetworkconsortium/Bind-LECert2ScreenConnect/README.md

    Donating to ISRG / Let's Encrypt:   https://letsencrypt.org/donate Donating to EFF:                    https://eff.org/donate-le
 ```
-Once the certificate is issued, as noted in the output provided, you can locate your certificate at `C:\Certbot\live\connect.domain.com\`
+Once the certificate is issued, as noted in the output provided, you can locate your certificate at `C:\Certbot\live\connect.domain.com\`.
+If this certificate is issued for multiple domains, the first domain submitted will be the name of the folder and the considered the primary domain of the certificate and listed as the issued domain.
+Any additional domains are valid and will be listed in the Subject Alternative Name details.

 ## openssl
 openssl is used to take the .pem files provided by Certbot and convert them to a PFX so the script can import them into Windows and then ConnectWise Control.
 If openssl is not already installed on the ConnectWise Control server, follow the instructions below.